lunardao/dao/README.md

 **Second LunarDAO raising event**

-Because the new members joining another entity, separated from the initial DAO launch treasury, raise looks like the same like the Genesis Event.
+Because the new members joining another entity, separated from the initial DAO launch treasury, raise looks the same like the Genesis Event.
 In such scenario each sub-DAO manages their funds on their own in parallel to each other.

 **Overall Governance Changes**